WarwickAnimeSoc/TengenToppaAnimango/README.md

 ## Todo

 - Styling and CSS need to be tweaked to look like more than just a generic bootstrap site.
+- Add filtering by media type in the library
+- Add filtering by academic year in the showings
+- Improve navbar for pagination